 Erin Bowler, a longtime resident of 720 W. Fulton Building stated that “maintaining the historic character [of the Fulton Market District] benefits not just us and the neighborhood, but the whole city and the district itself.”

 Preservation Chicago strongly encourages Thor Equities and SOM to save the historic loft building facades of 810 W. Fulton Market and 300 N. Green Street and incorporate them into the base of any proposed new construction projects.
-These four-story, red brick, loft buildings are characteristic of the Fulton Market District and would provide the appropriate scale and material for the streetscape.
+These four-story, red brick, loft buildings are highly characteristic of the Fulton Market District and would provide the appropriate scale and material for the streetscape.
 It’s even more important that these building facades be reused because they serve as the gateway buildings to the entire Fulton Market District.
-Ironically, these gateway buildings were not included within the boundaries of the Fulton-Randolph Market Landmark District.